Austrian Kriechmayr Wins Kitzbuehel Super-G - UrduPoint

 There was no such luck for Davide Cazzaniga, the bib number 45 starter looking to have sustained a nasty knee injury.
 Organisers airlifted the Italian off the piste.

-The World Cup circuit now moves to the Austrian resort of Schladming for Tuesday's night slalom.
+The World Cup circuit now moves 140km to the west to the Austrian resort of Schladming for Tuesday's night slalom before two further slaloms in the French resort of Chamonix on the weekend.